kvz/metriks/README.md

 ## Run

-With debug output, and a built-in webserver to browser resulting png graphs on port 8000
+With debug output, and a built-in webserver to browse resulting png graphs on port 8000

 ```bash
 ./bin/metriks --debug --web-port 8000